Chartwell Visitors Book

 A lifetime of visitors

 Countless signatures from renowned public figures fill the leaves of this book, showing a wealth of visitors from many walks of life.

 The hundreds of signatures across the pages include politicians, military chiefs, film stars and even royalty.
 Vivien Leigh, Laurence Olivier and President Truman are just a few of the well known names to be found in the book.

-The names that come up time and time again are those who were closet to the Churchill’s; their trusted advisors, confidantes and faithful friends from over four decades of public life.
+The names that come up time and time again are those who were closest to the Churchill’s; their trusted advisors, confidantes and faithful friends from over four decades of public life.

 " It’s the unique insight into their family life away from the public eye that makes Chartwell’s Visitors Book the single most important record of the private life of the Churchills"

 The house ticket you’ll receive from our visitor welcome centre will show one of the most frequent guests to Chartwell under Churchill's residence.